klaxalk/profile_manager/README.md

 ## How to

+1. The dotfiles, containing profile-specific code, should follow [Epigen](https://github.com/klaxalk/epigen)'s syntax.
-1. Dotprofiler expects a list of profiles (that should be activated) as exported variables (presumably set in .bashrc/.zshrc file).
+2. Dotprofiler expects a list of profiles (that should be activated) as exported variables (presumably set in .bashrc/.zshrc file).
    Those are _PROFILER_ADDITIONS_ (effects only uncommenting), _PROFILER_DELETIONS_ (effects only commenting out) and _PROFILER_BOTH_ (effects both commenting and uncommenting).
 Example follows:
    ```
    export PROFILER_ADDITIONS=""
    export PROFILER_DELETIONS="SPECIFIC_SETTING1"
    export PROFILER_BOTH="JOHN LAPTOP"
    ```
-2. The dotfiles, which should be handled by dotprofiler, should be listed within a config file.
+3. The dotfiles, which should be handled by dotprofiler, should be listed within a config file.
    Each line should contain the original path of the file (presumably in git repo), the local path (elsewhere, or ignored by git) and the commenting style descriptor for the particular syntax of the file (see [epigen](https://github.com/klaxalk/epigen).
    The file might look like this:
    ```